xyproto/cxx/README.md

 In a directory with C++17 source files ending with `.cpp`, and a `main.cpp` file, just:

-    snakemake
+    sakemake

 Build and run:

-    snakemake run
+    sakemake run

 Build and run tests in a directory with files ending with `_test.cpp`:

-    snakemake test
+    sakemake test

 Clean:

-    snakemake clean
+    sakemake clean

 Build with clang instead of gcc:

-    snakemake clang
+    sakemake clang

 Debug build:

-    snakemake debug
+    sakemake debug

-Building a specific directory (`snakemake` takes the same options as `make`):
+Building a specific directory (`sakemake` takes the same options as `make`):

-    snakemake -C example/hello
+    sakemake -C example/hello

 ## Features and limitations

-* **No configuration needed**, as long as the *snakemake* directory structure is followed.
+* **No configuration needed**, as long as the *sakemake* directory structure is followed.
 * Built-in support for testing, clang, debug builds and only rebuilding files that needs to be rebuilt.
 * Uses the caching that is supplied by SCons, no ccache needed.
 * Does not use a `build` directory, it's okay that the `main` executable ends up in the same directory as `main.cpp`.
 Additional source files can be placed in other directories to avoid clutter.